kadysongbb/dr-trpo/README.md

 * pytorch

 ## How to Run:
-Run ipython notebook files train_drpo*.ipynb to train ODRPO <br />
+Run train_drpo*.ipynb to train ODRPO <br />
-Run ipython notebook files view_training.ipynb to see the training results
+Run view_training.ipynb to see the training results

 ## Description and Performance:
 ### Tabular: